 The questions regarding study design will be available to the reviewers and may be shown as part of the disclosure slide if the abstract is accepted for presentation.
 It is highly encouraged these questions be completed when submitting an abstract.

 Abstracts which have been published in journals, meeting proceedings, or other publication, as well as those presented at meetings prior to the SRS meeting to which authors wish to submit, are NOT eligible for submission.
 Only abstracts that have NOT been previously published or presented are eligible for submission.

-The term “hardware” should not be used in written abstract submissions, oral presentations, and E-Poster presentations.
+The term “hardware” should not be used in written abstract submissions, oral presentations, and E-Point Presentations.
 The terms “instrumentation,” “implants,” “constructs,” or “montage” should be used instead.

 Specific instrumentation such as “Isola, TSRH, CD, XLIF, DLIF, AxiaLIF, Solera, Vertex, Expedium, Mountaineer, Shilla, VEPTR, etc.,” should not be used in presentations.
 These terms should be replaced by a generic description of the instrumentation or technique unless the use of the term directly impacts learners’ understanding of the presentation or data.
 Instrumentation may also be referred to when the device name is a landmark system that is no longer sold (i.e. Harrington, Cotrel-Dubousset, Luque).
 Company names and logos must never be used in a presentation.